jordanmontt/PharoVeritasBenchSuite/README.md

 #### Moose

-For Moose you need any Moose model (taken from Java, Pharo, or any language that you can parse into Moose).
+Veritas comes with a default Moose model.
+You have the `json` file in the same directory as the VeritasMoose class.
+But you can use **any** Moose model (taken from Java, Pharo, or any language that you can parse into Moose).
 Basically you can import any application and export the model in json.
-For the moment Veritas does not have a default model in json.
-It will come soon.

 ***